 Using these traditional skills which have been practised for hundreds if not thousands of years is a large part of what interests me.
 There is a direct and intuitive relationship with a natural material, and the limitations it offers.
 To make a beautiful object, one must have a conversation with the material, rather than simply telling it what to do.
 Wood in particular has a tactile and infinitely varied nature, and reacts to its environment with a will of its own.
 The organic and sustainable benefits are significant too, as environmental concerns do influence my practise.

 With a background in graphic illustration and scenic prop-making, I try to combine my diverse skill set and bring a contemporary focus to the craft.
-A comprehensive knowledge of western art history acts as the foundation, but I gain inspiration from cultures across the world, and from civilisation not fully understood.
+A comprehensive knowledge of western art history acts as the foundation, but I gain inspiration from cultures across the world.
 No project is too alien, and I am always keen to add a new string to my bow.